Welcome to the Worshipful Company of

 Management of the City of London was based on a charter granted to its citizens by King William I that provided it with a remarkable degree of autonomy.
 The City then won from King John the right to vote for their Mayor.
 Civic power originally rested with the Court of Aldermen who administered justice in matters of dispute within the City, regulated the Livery Companies and settled all inter-livery disputes.
 Liverymen elected the Lord Mayor and the Sheriffs as they still do to this day.

-Please save these dates
+Please note these dates

 Next Livery Dinners